Donald Trump Polls After Syria Strike: Are Polls Showing America Rallying Around Trump After Attack?

 — Truth Reigns (@FrReigns) April 7, 2017

 The speculation may have stemmed from Tweets that Trump himself posted five years ago, when President Barack Obama was experiencing a drop in the polls — more than four years into his presidency.
-Obama’s rating had dipped t about 48 percent at the time Trump posted the following Tweet.
+Obama’s rating had dipped to about 48 percent at the time Trump posted the following tweet.
 But the FiveThirtyEight.com polling average showed Trump at just 40.4 percent a mere 78 days into his term.

 Now that Obama’s poll numbers are in tailspin – watch for him to launch a strike in Libya or Iran.
 He is desperate.